 Our responsibility is to express an opinion on San Diego Unified School District's compliance with state laws and regulations as listed above based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2019-20 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting (Audit Guide).
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2020-21 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting (Audit Guide).
 Those standards and the Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on San Diego Unified School District's compliance with the state laws and regulations listed above occurred.
-An audit includes examining, on a test basis, evidence about San Diego Unified School District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+An audit includes examining, on a test basis, evidence about San Diego Unified School District's compliance with the state laws and regulations listed above occurred.
+We that the state requirements and performing such other procedures as we considered necessary in the circumstances.